What’s the Difference Between Cilantro and Parsley?

 Storing Fresh Herbs

-To keep cilantro and parsley fresh, wrap them in a damp paper towel and store them in a plastic bag in the refrigerator.
-Alternatively, you can place the stems in a glass of water, cover the leaves with a plastic bag, and store them in the fridge.
+Keeping cilantro and parsley fresh can be a challenge due to their delicate nature.
+One effective method is to wrap them in a damp paper towel and store them in a plastic bag in the refrigerator.
+This helps maintain their moisture and delay wilting.
+Alternatively, placing the stems in a glass of water, covering the leaves with a plastic bag, and storing them in the fridge can extend their shelf life.

 Freezing